Braith Anasta

-Playing career
+Early life

 Anasta was born in 1982 in Malabar, Sydney.
 His father, Petros ("Peter"), was a Greek-Australian whose family came from Rhodes.
 His Anglo-Australian mother, Kim Anasta (née Piggins), is the sister of South Sydney Rabbitohs stalwart George Piggins.
 On 30 December 1997, Anasta's father died by suicide.
 While attending Marcellin College Randwick, Anasta played for the Australian Schoolboys team in 1999.

+Playing career

 After playing his junior football for the Maroubra Lions (a South Sydney junior club), Anasta joined Canterbury ahead of the 2000 NRL season.
-Anasta announced his retirement live on Fox Sports on 16 August 2014.

 Canterbury-Bankstown Bulldogs (2000–05)

 Despite spending a majority of his first season in Jersey Flegg, Anasta made his first grade debut at the age of 18 on 2 June 2000 against the Parramatta Eels at Parramatta Stadium, filling in for the injured Jason Hetherington.
 This was the only first grade game Anasta played in 2000, however he had a great deal of success with the Bulldogs Jersey Flegg side, helping them to a premiership victory over the Western Suburbs Magpies.

 Anasta's breakthrough year came in the 2001 NRL season.
 He secured a regular place in the team at five-eighth, scored 13 tries in 24 games and helped the club finish second on the ladder at the end of the season.
-His season finished disappointingly however, as he missed the Bulldog's semi-final against the Cronulla-Sutherland Sharks with a thumb injury.
+His season finished disappointingly however, as he missed the Bulldogs' semi-final against the Cronulla-Sutherland Sharks with a thumb injury.
 Despite this, his excellent form throughout the season earned him the Dally M Rookie of the Year Award and a spot on the 2001 Kangaroo Tour.

 The 2002 season was one of turmoil for the Canterbury club, as they were stripped 37 competition points for breaching the salary cap.
 The impact was so heavy on the club that there was speculation that Anasta would switch codes and play rugby union if he was asked to take a pay cut by the Bulldogs.
 Despite this, the season was a good one for Anasta individually as he made his State of Origin debut, scored 10 tries and at 20 years and 145 days, became the youngest ever man to captain Canterbury-Bankstown.